essteer/masquer/README.md

 Weighted random selections are made from those lists to approximate authentic header data patterns.

-A basic header template with common attributes — including the recommended [`"Upgrade-Insecure-Requests": "1"`](https://stackoverflow.com/questions/31950470/what-is-the-upgrade-insecure-requests-http-header/32003517#32003517) — is also provided and defaults to the most common referer and user-agent data from the above lists.
+A basic header template with common attributes — like [`"Upgrade-Insecure-Requests": "1"`](https://stackoverflow.com/questions/31950470/what-is-the-upgrade-insecure-requests-http-header/32003517#32003517) — is also provided and defaults to the most common referer and user-agent data from the above lists.

 ### Note on privacy